How basecalling works

 Capturing the signal

-When sequencing DNA or RNA with nanopores, the changes in current caused by the strand of DNA or RNA as it passes through the pore are recorded by the MinKNOW™ software which runs all of Oxford Nanopore's sequencing devices.
-The processive movement of bases through the pore leads to a continual change in current, known as the “squiggle”.
-MinKNOW processes the squiggle into reads in real-time, each read corresponding to a single strand of DNA/RNA.
-These reads are written out into POD5 files.
-This raw data contains information on not only canonical bases but also base modifications, such as methylation.
+When sequencing DNA or RNA through nanopores, the characteristic electrical signals are recorded by MinKNOW™, the software that controls Oxford Nanopore Technologies sequencing devices.
+This entire characteristic electrical signal is known as a ‘squiggle’.
+MinKNOW processes the squiggle into reads in real time — each read corresponding to a single strand of sequenced DNA or RNA.
+These reads contain not only canonical bases but can also include base modifications such as methylation.

-The structure of the nanopore determines the raw signal and the information contained within the squiggle.
-Different nanopores contain different “readers” – the part of the nanopore which most heavily contributes to the blockage of current.
-The R9 nanopore has a single reader in the middle of the barrel.
-The R10 nanopore has two readers spaced along its length, meaning more bases within the DNA/RNA strand contribute to the squiggle at any one time.
-This leads to improvements in capturing signal around homopolymer regions, where multiples of the same nucleotide appear one after the other on the DNA/RNA strand.
-Oxford Nanopore consistently design and test new nanopores for improved signal characteristics.
+The structure of the nanopore determines the information contained within a squiggle: the raw signal that reflects the molecules that have passed through the nanopore before basecalling.
+Different nanopores contain different ‘readers’.
+The previous R9 nanopore had a single reader in the middle of the barrel, but the new and improved R10 nanopore has two readers spaced along its length, meaning more bases within a DNA or RNA strand can contribute to the squiggle at any one time.
+This leads to improvements in capturing signals around homopolymer regions, where multiples of the same nucleotide appear one after the other on a DNA or RNA strand.

 Basecallers